Whats-God-Teaching-You/SL-TWS-XX-HowToBeHappy/README.md

 - Competition (pride) makes us incredibly "me focused".
   - That's why we don't post about our desperation, but our surplus

+Makes you ungrateful.
+You feels as though someone always owes you something.
+Instead, you should ask the Lord, "Why me?
+Why the smallest man from the smallest tribe?"

 ## Those who mourn

+A willingness to enter the pain of others - or being "relationally connected" to others.
+Jesus' most famous parable - the good samaritan - provides the perfect example of this.
+The Samaritan entered into the pain of someone else (who was robbed and beaten) on the side of the road, and took care of him.
+The longer we live, we generally gravitate towards becoming more isolated becauses relationships are messy and take a lot of work.
+Even attending small group.
+It's hard to share problems your having in your marriage for example.
+"I'd rather not."
+People just want a quiet life with with their cars, house, and routine.
+Jesus says that you'll never become happy that way.
+Blessed are the...

+- foster parents
+- involved in ministries to the widow, the prisoner, the unwed mothers, the high school dropout.
+- sponsor compassion kids
+- go overseas on missions trips
+- identify with a community that is not your own

 ## The meek

+Meekness is taking 2nd place over 1st place whenever you can.
+It means using your power & position to serve others and not yourself.
+Jesus, the Lord & master of the universe - washes the disciples feet.
+When you humble yourself, God begins to elevate / exalt you.

+Let's say you are watching your kid as school.
+You see him split his lunch in half and give it to another kid who never has his own lunch or may not even eat any meals at home.
+How does that make you feel?
+You feel proud!
+Maybe you reward them with 30 oreos because he gave away 3.
+God looks at His children the same way.
+And you can't out give God.

+What if you consciencely took 2nd place instead of first?
+- you'd be insanely happy
+- God would shower blessings down on you in this life & the next

 ## Those who Hunger & thirst for righteousness

+Craving fellowship with God above everything else - peeps with those attributes will actually get filled.
+King Solomon explained that God put eternity in our hearts.
+We have a God shaped hole in our hearts, and nothing else will fit.
+Our souls crave God.

 ## The merciful